t0mg/pd-camera/README.md

 The Playdate can be attached to the camera accessory in three distinct configurations: **cover**, **camera**, and **selfie**.

 The accessory is holding onto the Playdate with small magnets.
-In **camera mode**, A USB C cable plugs into the console and disappears inside a "chin" in the bottom of the accessory.
+In **camera mode**.
+A USB C cable plugs into the console and disappears inside a "chin" in the bottom of the accessory.
 In **cover mode** the Playdate can be unplugged and flipped with its screen facing backwards, in order to lay flat and protect it during transport.

 ![Transforming from cover mode to camera mode](images/cover-mode.gif)